 The Voice® Newsletter

 January 2014 – Vol. 8, Issue 1

-This installment of the Voice was written by Special Needs Alliance member Evan J. Krame who focuses his practice on estate planning, probate, special needs planning and elder law.
+This installment of the Voice was written by Special Needs Alliance member Evan J. Krame who focuses his practice on estate planning, probate, special needs planning, and elder law.
 Evan is a past president of Shared Horizons, operating a pooled trust serving the Mid-Atlantic region.
 Evan also served as co-chair of the Estates, Trusts and Probate Section of the DC Bar.
 He has been honored as a Top Attorney and Best Lawyer in Washington and Maryland.
 Evan is a candidate for rabbinic ordination, seeking to blend his work in the law with pastoral care and spiritual direction skills.
-You may visit his website at Krame and Biggin.
+You may visit his website at Law Offices of Evan J. Krame.